 Spoon half of the filling down one side of one of the strips of pastry, leaving a small gap on the side.
 Brush the gap with water, fold over the top and press to seal.
 Repeat with the other strip of pastry.
 Cut into 5cm rolls and place on a baking tray.

-Lightly brush with beaten egg or milk and bake in the oven for 20-25 minutes until golden brown.
+Lightly brush with beaten egg or milk if preferred and bake in the oven for 20-25 minutes until golden brown.

 Felicity Cloake’s How to make the perfect fig rolls was a great starting point when I was preparing this recipe.